D5109, 5109, 24109

 Photographer not known at this time

 The end for 24105 & 24109 as their stripped out shells await final movement to the cutting area at Doncaster Works.
-They were broken up in March 1978 so presumably this photo is during the winter of 1977/78.
+They were broken up in March 1978 so presumably this photo is during the winter of 1977/78, possibly late in February 1978.

 Condition Final: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cabfront, hand/footholds plated over, three-rung bogie mounted footsteps.